Ramciel: Geography

-The area is inhabited by the Awan community of Ciec Manyiel, under Yirol East County, Lakes State, South Sudan.
+county, Lakes State.
 The land is used for grazing and cultivation during the dry season and in the Nile marshes during the wet season.
-There are conflicting reports over its suitability for large-scale construction, with some characterising the area as sunken and swampy, and others contending that the rocky highlands can support a major city if one were to be built there.
-The area is located on the west bank of the River Nile in South Sudan.
+There are conflicting reports over its suitability for large-scale construction, with some characterizing the area as woodland & grassland, and others contending that the rocky highlands can support a major city if one were to be built there.

 National capital proposal

 In early February 2011, what was then the Autonomous Government of Southern Sudan adopted a resolution to find a new capital for South Sudan.
 Ramciel was one of the two proposed locations for the site.
 Lakes Governor Chol Tong Mayay visited Ramciel later in the month to raise attention for its bid to be the site of the new capital.
 "The late Dr John Garang promised to build Ramciel as the capital of South Sudan and having it here will be a dream come true."
 Just prior to South Sudanese independence in July 2011, a government spokesman confirmed the federal government of the country was still considering building a new capital at Ramciel.
-On 2 September, the federal cabinet voted to designate Ramciel as the site for a planned city, to be demarcated from Lakes state.
+On 2 September, the federal cabinet voted to designate Ramciel as the site for a planned city, to be demarcated from Lakes State.
 Information Minister Barnaba Marial Benjamin said the move would likely take three to five years to complete and would be conducted in stages.